In this guide

 Why custom can be more secure

 Off-the-shelf AI tools process patient data on shared infrastructure.
 A custom-built solution runs on the clinic's own infrastructure or a dedicated environment - sensitive records never touch someone else's system.
-For practices handling protected health information, this isn't just about compliance.
-It's about patient trust.
+For a practice handling protected health information, that separation matters for patient trust as much as it does for compliance.

 Our team builds HIPAA-compliant AI systems for healthcare clinics.
 We handle the compliance architecture so you don't have to figure it out alone.